grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 Hemi kept a very close eye on Bastian's dive plane angle and the depth-under-keel gauge.
 Constant attention was required at this speed along with tiny adjustments to keep the boat from plowing into the bottom, or shooting up to the surface.
 Hemi trimmed the tanks so the _Prospect_ was just slightly heavier in the bow, that way Bastian could adjust the dive planes to err on the side of the boat moving towards the surface -- definitely the lesser of the two evil mistakes Bastian could make.

 Captain Percy was also diligently watching the depth-under-keel gauge.
 She never looked away.
 It was, for the moment, the only gauge that mattered.
-With Hemi and Bastian's careful depth control, it hovered stubbornly at 2 meters.
-2 measly meters between them and the bottom -- Hemi could not even stand in the space between the bottom and her keel.
+With Hemi and Bastian's careful depth control, it hovered stubbornly at two meters.
+Two measly meters between them and the bottom -- Hemi could not even stand in the space between the bottom and her keel.

 "Cassandra!"
 Percy called down.
 "How are they doing?"